radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 </tbody>
 </table>
 </center></br>
+From the above schematic, all nmos devices are biased in *subthreshold* region to improve power consumption of the circuit.<br>
 In this case the power consumption is least at only 4.22uA.
 Line regulation of around 81mV/V which is second best in all cases.
 Further the used of least valued resistor means that it has least amount of area consumption in all cases </br>
 </br>
 <center>